 When you visit Canada’s capital, you can experience the entire country, all in one welcoming city!
 Home to seven of Canada’s nine national museums, Ottawa is the mecca for culture vultures, historical enthusiasts and Canadiana buffs.
-Add these national museums to your Ottawa itinerary.
+Perfect for a solo adventure and fun for the whole family, add these national museums to your Ottawa itinerary.

 National Gallery of Canada